rikenbit/ramdaq/docs/usage.md

 First, go to the [ramdaq releases page](https://github.com/rikenbit/ramdaq.nf/releases) and find the latest version number - numeric only (eg. `1.3.1`).
 Then specify this when running the pipeline with `-r` (one hyphen) - eg. `-r 1.3.1`.

 This version number will be logged in reports when you run the pipeline, so that you'll know what you used when you look back in the future.
+ -->

 ## Main arguments

 ### `-profile`

 Use this parameter to choose a configuration profile.
 Profiles can give configuration presets for different compute environments.

-Several generic profiles are bundled with the pipeline which instruct the pipeline to use software packaged using different methods (Docker, Singularity, Conda) - see below.
+Several generic profiles are bundled with the pipeline which instruct the pipeline to use software packaged using different methods (Docker, Singularity) - see below.

-> We highly recommend the use of Docker or Singularity containers for full pipeline reproducibility, however when this is not possible, Conda is also supported.
+> We highly recommend the use of Docker or Singularity containers for full pipeline reproducibility.

 The pipeline also dynamically loads configurations from [https://github.com/nf-core/configs](https://github.com/nf-core/configs) when it runs, making multiple config profiles for various institutional clusters available at run time.
 For more information and to see if your system is available in these configs please see the [nf-core/configs documentation](https://github.com/nf-core/configs#documentation).